jameswangz/github-shared-repository/README.markdown

 find a way to configure separate Jenkins jobs for different modules and trigger only the affected jobs accordingly, and this is what's this plugin done.

-# Summary
+# Features
-This plugin mainly consists of two parts : the trigger scripts(written with Ruby) used to trigger the affected jobs remotely and the plugin itself to generate the project and commit hyperlinks to Github(almost same with the original Github plugin), the trigger scripts could also be part of the plugin but currently it works well, if I'm in scheduler I may move the feature to the plugin to decrease the installation complexity.
+This plugin has two features

+* The trigger scripts(written with Ruby) will trigger the affected jobs remotely (by using the 'git log --quiet HEAD^..HEAD module' command)
+* The plugin itself will generate the project and commit hyperlinks to Github(almost same with the original Github plugin)

+The trigger scripts could also be part of the plugin but currently it works well, if I'm in scheduler I may move the feature to the plugin to decrease the installation complexity.

-The idea is alrough we have multiple jobs we'll only have one shared git repository(and this is why this plugin named for), this is helpful because if we have a full repository copy for each job the disk usage will be quite large, I'll explain how to create a shared git repository in the Configuration part.
+The idea is alrough we have multiple jobs we'll only have one shared git repository(and this is where this Plugin's name comes from), this is helpful because if we have a full repository copy for each job the disk usage will be quite large, I'll explain how to create a shared git repository in the Configuration part.